murarisumit/til/git/quick-commit-fixes-on-older-commit.md

-# Quicker Commit Fixes With The Fixup Flag
+# Quicker Commit Fixes On An Old Commit

 Imagine you're working a feature branch and realize that the first commit you made had a typo.
 You could just tack on another commit to fix the typo, but